 In case you want to use some online payment method that Ecwid is currently not integrated with, it might be possible to add this method as a custom solution with the help of Ecwid's API.
 You can do it yourself (if you have coding skills), hire a developer, or you can contact our Customization Team to request development on a paid basis.

 Apart from online payment methods, you can also use bank transfers.
-For that, you will need to set up a special offline payment method.
+For that, you will need to set up a special manual payment method.
 This will allow you to collect money outside your store interface.
-Please note that when an order with an offline payment method is placed, it gets the Awaiting Payment status in your store admin.
+Please note that when an order with a manual payment method is placed, it gets the Awaiting Payment status in your store admin.
 So, when you receive the money, you will need to manually change the status of the order to Paid in My Sales → Orders.

 📖 Further reading: